Imitative Membership Inference Attack: Imitative Membership Inference Attack

 Our approach can be interpreted as a weighted version of \textit{logits matching} in model distillation~\cite{ijcai21distill}, with a weighting strategy specifically tailored to membership inference.
 In~\Cref{sec:exp_ablation}, we compare it to the commonly used Kullback-Leibler (KL) divergence~\cite{arxiv15distill} and also explore other formulations of the imitation loss to demonstrate its effectiveness.
 A more detailed discussion of the connections to model distillation is provided in the next subsection.

 \mypara{Imitative Training} The imitative training procedure is outlined in~\Cref{alg:imitative_training}.
 It requires query access to the target model and utilizes two datasets selected from the adversary's data to mimic the target model's behavior: an imitation dataset $D_\text{imitate}$ and a pivot dataset $D_\text{pivot}$ (to be detailed later).
-The training proceeds in two phases.
-First, we use the proposed imitation loss to train a model for $T_1$ epochs to match the target model's outputs on $D_\text{imitate}$ (lines 3–9).
-Since query instances are unlikely to appear in the adversary’s dataset in the non-adaptive setting, the resulting model serves as an imitative \textit{out} model, imitating how the target model behaves on non-member inputs.
-We then continue training the model for $T_2$ epochs on a pre-selected pivot dataset using the standard cross-entropy loss (lines 11–16).
-This yields an imitative \textit{in} model for the pivot data, whose behaviors on these instances will serve as proxies to approximate how the target model behaves when a query instance is in the training set.
+The training proceeds in two stages.
+In the first stage, we warm up the model using the standard cross-entropy loss for $T_\text{warmup}$ epochs, after which we switch to the proposed imitative loss and train for $T_1$ epochs to align the model’s outputs with those of the target model on $D_\text{imitate}$ (lines 3–17).
+Since query instances are not in the adversary’s dataset in the non-adaptive setting, the resulting model serves as an imitative \textit{out} model, imitating how the target model behaves on non-member inputs.
+In the second stage, we resume training from the warmup checkpoint for $T_2$ epochs on a pre-selected pivot dataset using the standard cross-entropy loss (lines 19–26).
+This yields an imitative \textit{in} model for the pivot data, whose behaviors on these instances will serve as proxies to approximate how the target model behaves when a query is in the training set.

 \mypara{Attack Workflow} The workflow of \mymethod is outlined in~\Cref{alg:imia_nonadaptive} and~\Cref{fig:imia_framework}, consisting of two phases: the prepare and inference phases.
 In the prepare phase, we start by selecting a set of pivot data from the adversary's dataset $D_{\text{adv}}^{\text{non-adapt}}$, and then train $N$ imitative \textit{in} and imitative \textit{out} models via imitative training (lines 2-10).
 During the inference phase, we first collect the \textit{out} distribution of scaled confidence scores for the query instance using the trained imitative out models (lines 13-16).
 Next, we select a set of proxy instances from the pivot dataset that are similar to the query instance and gather their \textit{in} distributions of scaled confidence scores via imitative \textit{in} models (lines 18-23).
 Finally, we estimate the means for both confidence distributions and compute a non-parametric score $\Lambda$ based on their distances to the query’s confidence score on the target model (lines 24–27).